The best file compression software makes it simple and easy to compress files for easy storage, and also manage multiple compression file formats.

 That's not all – in addition to reducing file sizes, compression software offers plenty of extra features to take into consideration.
 Perhaps the best feature of compression tools is the ability to encrypt files and protect them with a password – something you'll find in all the tools we've picked here.
+You can then keep track of them by using the best password manager.

 The most commonly used compression format is ZIP, but there are various other available.
 You never know which type you may encounter when downloading and sharing files, so it makes sense to have a program on hand that can handle more than one type.
-Here we take a look at a selection of the best tools, taking into account ones that offer the highest compression rates, and those that support the largest number of file types.
+So we'll take a look at a selection of the best tools, taking into account ones that offer the highest compression rates, and those that support the largest number of file types.

-At £31.14, US$35.94, AU$47.94 for the standard version, you may wonder if you can justify spending money on a compression tool when there are so many free alternatives available.
+However, you may wonder if you can justify spending money on a compression tool when there are so many free alternatives available.
 Ultimately it depends on your priorities, but you do get a lot of extras for your money.

 In addition to support for a wide range of archive formats (including ZIP, ZIPX, RAR (extraction only), 7z, TAR, GZIP, VHD and XZ), WinZip offers integration with a number of programs including Office for easy zipping as you work.